pasparsw/expanen_py/README.md

 As shown above, the default enum field type allows you to access enum field's `name` and `value`.
-If this is however not enough for your application and you want to apply some custom behavior, you can do it by defining a custom enum field type which must derive from `ExpandableEnumFieldBase`.
+If this is however not enough for your application and you want to apply some custom behavior, you can do it by defining a custom enum field type which must derive from `ExpanenField`.
 The base class provides basic constructor and implementation of the properties `name` and `value`, so that custom field types may re-use it.

 Let's say that the value of an enum is not a simple value, but encodes complex information.
 For example,